 In addition to the statutory audits of the annual report and statutory audits of the parent and all subsidiaries, the auditors carry out an annual review of how the companies are organised, of existing routines and of compliance with the instructions issued, based on guidelines drawn up by corporate management and approved by the Board of Directors.
 A summary of internal control procedures is presented each year as part of the Board meeting that deals with the year-end financial statements.
 The Board also has the option of requesting a special audit of a selected business or operations during the year if this is deemed necessary.

-During 2015, the project aimed at reviewing and further reinforcing internal controls was continued.
+During 2016, the project aimed at reviewing and further reinforcing internal controls was continued.
 It is our opinion that this review increases insight and awareness, provides explicit instructions and proposes a clear organisation in respect of internal controls.
-It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (item 7.3 of the Code).
+It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (internal audit) (item 7.3 in the Code).

 NIBE’s auditors were elected at the AGM to serve for a period of one year.

-The registered public accounting firm, KPMG AB, with Alf Svensson as senior auditor, have held the position of the company’s auditors since the AGM in 2013.
+The registered public accounting firm KPMG AB has held the position of the company’s auditors since the AGM in 2013.
+Dan Kjellqvist has been auditor in charge since the AGM in 2016.

-The senior auditor has continual access to the approved minutes of company Board meetings and the monthly reports that the Board receives.
+The engagement partner has continual access to the approved minutes of company Board meetings and the monthly reports that the Board receives.

-The company’s senior auditor reports his observations from the audit and his assessment of the company’s internal controls to the Board as a whole.
+The auditor in charge reports his observations from the audit and his assessment of the company’s internal controls to the full Board.